Locations:

 How do I prepare for rotationplasty?

-• Patient education: It’s important to have realistic expectations about the appearance of your leg after rotationplasty.
-Your healthcare provider may show you pictures or videos of other patients who have had the procedure.
-They’ll also explain what you can expect during rehabilitation.
+• Education.
+It’s important to have realistic expectations about what your leg will look like after rotationplasty.
+Your healthcare provider may show you pictures or videos of other people who’ve had the procedure.
+They’ll also explain what you can expect during your recovery and rehabilitation.
+You’ll need to prepare yourself mentally and emotionally for the road ahead.

-• Physical exam: Your healthcare provider makes sure your hip and ankle joints have full range of motion.
-They’ll also check your nerve function.
-The sciatic and femoral nerves (the main nerves in the leg) need to be fully functional for the surgery to be successful.
+• Physical exam: Your healthcare provider will check to make sure your hip and ankle joints have a full range of motion.
+They’ll also check that the main nerve in the leg, your sciatic nerve, still functions well.
+You’ll need this nerve to be fully functional for the surgery to work.

 Advertisement